AAhmed06/RecipeModeling/README.md

 I chose individual as the response variable because it's a direct measure of a single user's experience.

 To evaluate the model's performance, I will use the **weighted F1-score**.
 Accuracy is not an appropriate metric for this problem because the distribution of ratings is heavily skewed, with a disproportionate number of recipes receiving high ratings (such as 4 or 5 stars), with the weighted F1 score accounting for this.
 A model could achieve high accuracy simply by always predicting the majority class.
 The F1-score, as the harmonic mean of precision and recall, provides a more reliable measure of the model's performance on this kind of imbalanced dataset.

+## Baseline Model

+For my baseline model, I am using a Random Forest Classifier to predict the recipe rating on a scale of 1 to 5.
+This is a multi-class classification problem, as the model must predict one of five possible discrete rating categories.

+The model was trained using two quantitative features: minutes (the preparation time) and n_steps (the number of steps in the recipe).
+No nominal or ordinal features were used in this baseline. .
+Before training the model, these features were standardized using a StandardScaler.
+This process ensures that both features are treated equally by the model, preventing features with larger scales (like minutes) from disproportionately influencing the outcome.
+The data was split into a training set for teaching the model and a test set for evaluating its performance.

+The model achieved an overall weighted average F1-score of 0.68.
+Looking at the individual classes, the model performs very well at predicting 5-star ratings (F1-score of 0.87) but performs extremely poorly on all other ratings, with F1-scores of 0.02 for 1-star ratings and 0.00 for 2-star and 3-star ratings, as well as a score of 0.01 for 4-star ratings.

+## Final Model

+To build a more robust model, I engineered several new features from the original data and selected a combination of quantitative and categorical features.
+The model was trained on the following:

+Quantitative Features (6): minutes, n_steps, n_ingredients, and three new engineered features:

+**steps_per_ingredient**: This ratio provides a measure of recipe complexity.
+A recipe with many steps for few ingredients may be more intricate.
+**time_per_step**: This indicates the pace of the recipe.
+A high value might suggest slow-cooking or resting times.
+**time_per_ingredient**: This ratio helps quantify the effort required per ingredient.
+These engineered features provide deeper insights into the recipe's structure than the raw counts alone, helping the model find more nuanced patterns.
+All quantitative features were scaled using StandardScaler to ensure they contribute equally to the model.

+Categorical Features (2):
+**submitted (Year)**: Extracted just the year from the submission date.
+This was done to capture potential trends in ratings over time without adding unnecessary noise from the specific day or month.
+**is_long**: A binary flag indicating if a recipe's cooking time is over 60 minutes.
+This was created to explicitly help the model distinguish between quick and time-intensive recipes.
+This feature was one-hot encoded for model compatibility.

+To find the optimal configuration for the model, I used GridSearchCV.
+This method systematically works through a "grid" of hyperparameter combinations (such as n_estimators, max_depth, max_features, etc.) and uses 5-fold cross-validation to find the combination that yields the best performance.
+The search was optimized for the weighted F1-score.

+The final model shows an improvement over the baseline.
+The overall weighted F1-score is 0.69, a 0.01 increase from the baseline's 0.68.
+Additionally, the model improved performance in the minority classes, with the F1-score of 1-4 rising to: 0.05, 0.01, 0.01, and 0.09 respetively.